Samaritans: Origins

+The origins of the Samaritans have long been disputed between their own tradition and that of the Jews.
 Ancestrally, Samaritans affirm that they descend from the tribes of Ephraim and Manasseh in ancient Samaria.
-Samaritan tradition associates the split between them and the Judean-led Southern Israelites to the time of the biblical priest Eli, described as a "false" high priest who usurped the priestly office from its occupant, Uzzi, and established a rival shrine at Shiloh, and thereby prevented southern pilgrims from Judah and the territory of Benjamin from attending the shrine at Gerizim.
+Samaritan tradition associates the split between them and the Judean-led southern Israelites to the time of the biblical priest Eli, described as a "false" high priest who usurped the priestly office from its occupant, Uzzi, and established a rival shrine at Shiloh, thereby preventing southern pilgrims from Judah and the territory of Benjamin from attending the shrine at Gerizim.
 Eli is also held to have created a duplicate of the Ark of the Covenant, which eventually made its way to the Judahite sanctuary in Jerusalem.

-A Jewish Orthodox tradition, based on material in the Bible, Josephus and the Talmud, dates their presence much later, to the beginning of the Babylonian captivity.
+In contrast, Jewish Orthodox tradition—based on material in the Bible, Josephus and the Talmud—dates their presence much later, to the beginning of the Babylonian captivity.
 In Rabbinic Judaism, for example in the Tosefta Berakhot, the Samaritans are called Cuthites or Cutheans (כותים, Kutim), referring to the ancient city of Kutha, geographically located in what is today Iraq.
 Josephus in both the Wars of the Jews and the Antiquities of the Jews, in writing of the destruction of the temple on Mt.
-Gerizim by John Hyrcanus 1, also refers to the Samaritans as the Cuthaeans.
+Gerizim by John Hyrcanus, also refers to the Samaritans as the Cuthaeans.
 In the biblical account, however, Kuthah was one of several cities from which people were brought to Samaria.

-The Israeli biblical scholar Shemaryahu Talmon has supported the Samaritan tradition that they are mainly descended from the tribes of Ephraim and Manasseh who remained in Israel after the Assyrian conquest.
-He states that the description of them at 2 Kings 17:24 as foreigners is tendentious and intended to ostracize the Samaritans from those Israelites who returned from the Babylonian exile in 520 BCE.
-He further states that 2 Chronicles 30:1 could be interpreted as confirming that a large fraction of the tribes of Ephraim and Manasseh (i.e., Samaritans) remained in Israel after the Assyrian exile.